Service Dog Certification? Debunking Common Misconceptions

 Fact: The ADA does not require service dogs to pass a Public Access Test (PAT).
 While a PAT is a common training benchmark for many service dog programs, it is not a legal requirement.

 However, it is required that service dogs are well-trained and behaved for public settings to ensure they can handle different environments calmly and effectively.
-A PAT can be a useful tool for handlers to assess their dog’s readiness, but passing such a test is not mandated by law.
+A PAT is a useful tool for handlers to assess their dog’s readiness, but passing such a test is not mandated by law.

 Myth #4: Only Certain Breeds Can Be Service Dogs